titumozammel/operational-silence-framework/README.md

 - all automation is beneficial,
 - all activity reduction creates value.

-The framework therefore requires diagnosis before intervention.
+The framework therefore requires **diagnosis before intervention**.

 ---

-# 5. Foundational Distinctions
+# 6. FOUNDATIONAL DISTINCTIONS

 A central purpose of OSF is to prevent different organizational conditions from being treated as if they were the same.